redox-os/book/src/porting-applications.md

 ### Configuration Files

-Some programs require to setup configuration files from the source code or tarball, to setup them use the following script example:
+Some applications require to setup configuration files from the source code or tarball, to setup them use the following script example:

 ```toml
 [build]